Manuel González García (bishop): Life

 In Huelva he paid careful attention to the disadvantaged people and promoted schools devoted to assisting them and bringing to them teachings pertaining to the Sacred Heart of Jesus Christ.
 In addition he was also concerned with the working class and helped to provide food for the children whose parents worked as miners; he did this even more so than usual during the winter of the 1913 strike the workers participated in.

 García, on 4 March 1910, first established the Disciples of Saint John, who were to be devoted to the Eucharist and to Saint John; the order soon spread outside of Spain, across Europe.
 He travelled to Rome in late 1912 and on 28 November had a private audience with Pope Pius X, who demonstrated a keen interest in his work and his devotion to the Eucharist.

 Pope Benedict XV appointed him to be the Auxiliary Bishop of Malaga and the Titular Bishop of Olympus on 6 December 1915.
 This led to his episcopal consecration on 16 January 1916.
 He was appointed as the Bishop of Málaga in 1920 and held the post until Pope Pius XI appointed him as the Bishop of Palencia in 1935.
 He received the gratitude and the affection of all, including King Alfonso XIII, who stated in a telegram: "I greet with affection and reverently kiss his pastoral ring".
 He founded the Eucharistic Missionaries of Nazareth while in Palencia and went on to also found the Children of Reparation, as well as the Disciples of Saint John.
 On 11 May 1936, the episcopal palace of Malaga caught on fire and the fire saw the destruction of art and archival materials, and Garcia came into the palace through the backdoor to see the arsonists who lit the fire.

+In June 1937, González García signed the Collective Letter of the Spanish Bishops in which the Catholic prelates supported Franco's military coup of 1936.
+In November the same year, he published Lecciones de la tragedia presente.
+Preparando soluciones para la posguerra ("Lessons of the present tragedy.
+Preparing solutions for post-war"), a pastoral letter that, as Francoist side would later put into practice, pleaded for a "cultural disinfection" (in opposition to "secularizing liberalism") through re-Christianization and re-Spanishization of the population.
+Due to his actions in the Diocese of Palencia, he has been considered a "very supportive" bishop of dictator Franco.

 García fell ill in 1939 during a visit to Zaragoza which saw him transferred to Madrid for treatment.
 He died in 1940 in a clinic and was buried in the Cathedral of Palencia, where he requested to be buried so that he could be close to the tabernacle.
 His wish was: "I ask to be buried next to a tabernacle, so that my bones, after death, as my tongue and my pen in life, are saying to those who pass: there is Jesus!
 There it is!
 Do not leave him abandoned!"